 - They’ll last for 7-10 days

 Note: You can freeze diced onions without cooking them!
 This hack has changed my life.
-I chop up 3-4 onions at a time and shove them into plastic bags in my freezer to pull out for sautéing.
+I chop up 3-4 onions at a time and shove them into plastic bags or these reusable containers in my freezer to pull out for sautéing.

 Extra Note: Frozen onions do NOT work well for things where you wouldn’t be cooking them, like in a fresh salad or to top hamburgers.
 Ick.